 4. CAR HIRE BOOKINGS

-All Suppliers have a minimum age to be able to rent without incurring any extra charges, this is normally 25 years and above.
+a) All Suppliers have a minimum age to be able to rent without incurring any extra charges, this is normally 25 years and above.
 Drivers between the ages of 21-24 years where it is permitted by a Supplier to rent a vehicle, will always incur an extra surcharge which is payable locally, is subject to tax and is non-refundable.
 These fees can range from 10.00 euros a day in Europe and from US$25.00 to US$50.00 US in the United States.
+A minimum number of years since obtaining the driving license can be imposed by suppliers.
 Once you have selected your car please read the car rental rules where you will be able to find the amount payable.

 4.9 Rental Agreement

-The rental agreement is given to you to sign when you pick up your vehicle.
-This has all the information about your rental.
-It is your responsibility to check this document carefully before you sign it and keep a copy. ebookers will not be liable in relation to any breach of this agreement.
+A rental agreement will be given to you to sign when you pick up your vehicle.
+It is your responsibility to check this document carefully before you sign it and keep a copy.

 4.10 Child Safety Seats

-Children from the age of 3 years to their 12 years or up to 135cm in height (whichever is attained sooner) must be restrained in a suitable seat in the rear of the vehicle.
-The law states that it is the responsibility of the driver of the vehicle to comply.
+Local law may require children to be restrained in a suitable seat and in the rear of the vehicle.
+The law will generally state that it is the responsibility of the driver of the vehicle to comply.

 4.11 Extras and charges